Books read in 2026

 Plastic by Scott Guild - ❉ ❉ ❉ ❉

-- Weird lit fic for the apocalypse (with an accompanying concept album)
+- Weird lit fic for the apocalypse (with an accompanying concept album) about a plastic girl in a tech-centered world

 We Love You, Bunny by Mona Awad - ❉ (DNF)